SpandanM110/Manga4U/README.md

 >
-> Application inspired by Tinder's functionality, to swipe and find love in a book.
+> Application inspired by Tinder's functionality, to swipe and find love in Manga.
 Developed with Next.js 13, Tailwind CSS, Redux-Toolkit, Redux-Persist & SplideJs.
 >

 # Quick Start